briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 additions and deductions.
 Pass-through entities must compute "adjusted federal taxable income" as if the pass-through entity was a "C" corporation.
 This definition does not apply to any taxpayer required to file a return under Ohio R.C.
-5745.03 or to the net profit from a sole proprietorship.
+[5745.03][ORC Section 5745.03] or to the net profit from a sole proprietorship.
 This definition is effective for tax years beginning on or after January 1, 2005.\
 (Ord.
 2005-44.
 Passed 7-11-05.)

 ### 126.0302   Administrator